drjwbaker/lc-open-refine/_episodes/04-faceting-and-filtering.md

 The simplest type of Facet is called a 'Text facet'.
 This simply groups all the text values in a column and lists each value with the number of records it appears in.
 The facet information always appears in the left hand panel in the OpenRefine interface.

 To create a Text Facet for a column, click on the drop down menu at the top of Column 8 and choose `Facet -> Text Facet`.
 The facet will then appear in the left hand panel.
-If we are speculating that this column contains the names of photographers (which I am), we note some errors in our data to which we shall return.
+If we are speculating that Column 8 contains the family names of photographers (which I am), we note some errors in our data to which we shall return.
 For the moment, hit `count` in the left hand panel to see the other use of Open Refine, that it gives you a sense of the themes in a column.

 The facet consists of a list of values used in the data.
 You can filter the data displayed by clicking on one of these headings.